w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 <img src="{{ "/content-images/wcag/calandara.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; width: 20%; max-width: 111px">

+**WCAG 3 is not expected to be a completed W3C standard for a few more years.**

+WCAG 3 will not supersede WCAG 2 and WCAG 2 will not be deprecated for at least several years after WCAG 3 is finalized.

-The Working Group has created an initial set of guidelines.
-Over the comming months the group will focus on developing two or three guidelines to Refining or Mature status.
-We plan to use this data to provide an expected timeline for WCAG 3 as part of our next charter.
+The Accessibility Guidelines Working Group (AG WG) has created an initial set of guidelines.
+In the first part of 2025, AG WG will focus on developing two or three guidelines to Refining or Mature status.
+We will use that experience to develop a projected timeline for WCAG 3.
+We expect the timeline to be available by September 2025.

 For information on current timelines and activities, see [WCAG 3 Publication Plan](https://www.w3.org/WAI/GL/wiki/WCAG_3_Timeline#Publication_Plan).

-**WCAG 3 is not expected to be a completed W3C standard for a few more years.**

-WCAG 3 will not supersede WCAG 2, and WCAG 2 will not be deprecated, for at least several years after WCAG 3 is finalized.

 We will update this section with more specific timeline information as it is available.